2/15/23

 Love, Simon (2018 on Hulu) based on the novel Simon vs. the Homo Sapiens Agenda by Becky Albertalli.
 The film stars Nick Robinson, Josh Duhamel, and Jennifer Garner.

-***Kissing Jessica Stein (2001 on Hulu) written and co-produced by the film’s stars, Jennifer Westfeldt and Heather Juergensen.
+***Kissing Jessica Stein (2001 rent) written and co-produced by the film’s stars, Jennifer Westfeldt and Heather Juergensen.

-***Bros (2022 on Peacock) starring Billy Eichner (screenplay writer) and Luke Macfarlane
+***Bros (2022 rent) starring Billy Eichner (screenplay writer) and Luke Macfarlane

-**Chasing Amy (1997 on Paramount+) written and directed by Kevin Smith and starring Ben Affleck, Joey Lauren Adams, and Jason Lee.
+**Chasing Amy (1997 rent) written and directed by Kevin Smith and starring Ben Affleck, Joey Lauren Adams, and Jason Lee.

-**In & Out (1997 rent) starring Kevin Kline, Tom Selleck, Joan Cusack, Matt Dillon, Debbie Reynolds, Bob Newhart, Shalom Harlow, and Wilford Brimley.
+**In & Out (1997 Paramount+) starring Kevin Kline, Tom Selleck, Joan Cusack, Matt Dillon, Debbie Reynolds, Bob Newhart, Shalom Harlow, and Wilford Brimley.

-***The Birdcage (1996 on HBO max) stars Robin Williams, Nathan Lane, Gene Hackman, and Elaine May.
+***The Birdcage (1996 prime video) stars Robin Williams, Nathan Lane, Gene Hackman, and Elaine May.
 A remake of the 1978 French classic, La Cage aux Folles

-But I’m a Cheerleader (1999 on Showtime or rent) dark teen comedy starring Natasha Lyonne
+But I’m a Cheerleader (1999 rent) dark teen comedy starring Natasha Lyonne

-I Love You Phillip Morris (2009 Stars Jim Carrey and Ewan McGregor.
+I Love You Phillip Morris (2009 on Prime Video) Stars Jim Carrey and Ewan McGregor.
 The movie is based on a true story and biography titled I Love You Phillip Morris: A True Story of Life, Love, and Prison Breaks.

 Imagine Me & You (2005 rent) starring Piper Perabo and Lena Headey